HeliumAce/personal-site/case-studies/confluence.md

 *The team not taking ourselves too seriously*

 ## Reflections
-Leading design at Confluence taught me that product transformation requires both clear vision and careful execution.
-You can't just redesign screens but help an entire organization see their product differently.

-The strategy we developed changed how Confluence understood itself: from a company that built wikis to one that created collaborative workspaces.
-That shift in identity enabled everything else we accomplished.
+Leading design at Confluence taught me two essential lessons about leadership: strategy work is hard, cross-functional work that requires deep interrogation of your business, product and competitive landscape, but even harder is the work of getting everyone excited about it.
+A well-researched vision gives you credibility; a rallying cry gives you momentum.
+You need both to transform an established product.

 > 📫 Want to learn more about my work or go deeper on a case study? <a href="https://linkedin.com/in/liamgreig">Get in touch</a>.